Is Sourdough bread Vegan? And all things Sourdough today!

 It’s also why in places like Italy, they are constantly going to their local bakery for bread — because it’s fresh and when something is fresh, made with natural ingredients and without all the extra additives and preservatives, the shelf life is fairly low.

-If you liked this post + episode, you might also enjoy:
+If you liked this post + episode on ‘is sourdough bread vegan?’, you might also enjoy:

 Xox,